About Our Practice

 The Community of Mindful Living is a global Sangha of people who practice mindfulness in the Zen tradition of Thich Nhat Hanh (aka “Thay”).
 A Sangha is a community of persons who follow the same path, who support one another, and who live together in harmony.
 We have Sanghas in nearly every part of the world, especially Europe, North America and Vietnam, where Thay is a popular Buddhist author and teacher.

-Our tradition is non-sectarian in nature, which means that you do not need to be a “Buddhist” or a “member” of our group to practice with us.
+Our tradition is non-sectarian in nature, which means that you do not need to be a “Buddhist” or an official member of our group to practice with us.
 If you simply have a desire to be more awake and compassionate in your daily life, you are already on our path.
 We have many practitioners who also participate in other spiritual traditions.
 Some people formally take the Five Mindfulness Trainings (a version of the five Buddhist precepts) at retreats, which indicates their commitment to living an ethical life.
 This is not a requirement to practice in our tradition, but the trainings are a vital component of how Thay teaches mindfulness.
 More than just a formality, they are intended to be the torch lighting our way, as long as we hold them with a light touch.

 It is easy to start a new Sangha in this tradition, which helps to keep our Sanghas smaller and more intimate, and allows opportunities for leadership from many different people.
 Our Sanghas are “leader-full” which means that we often rotate facilitators and offer different people the opportunity to bring a teaching or practice leading the group.
 Teachers in our tradition follow a servant model of leadership, and generally lead in a collaborative manner.